larribas/terraform-aws-mlflow/README.md

 ## Architecture

-The following diagram illustrates the architecture this module creates by default:
+The following diagram illustrates the components the module creates with the default configuration:

 ![Architecture Diagram](diagrams/architecture.png)